Last updated: May 13, 2019

 MyCrypto Nodes & APIs

-Users have multiple node-provider options when using our services:
+Users have default node-provider options when using our services:

 - Third-Party Provided Nodes - Users may select to use MyCrypto third services through third-party provided nodes.
 This causes a User's interface to directly interact with the third-party provider's systems and APIs without any interaction with our systems (beyond those that typical of all nodes processing a blockchain).
 MyCrypto is not aware of the privacy policies of all of these third-party providers; the ones we have found are listed below.

 - "Auto" Node Selection - The "Auto" setting is available to automatically interact with the most appropriate node(s) based on node-load and other factors, whether provided by MyCrypto or a third-party service.
 Information from users selecting this option will be subject to one of the two above information collection policies depending on which node their transaction is processed through.